-My grandmother Johanna, or Grandma Joan as I called her, was a honky tonk piano player.
-Of Irish and Nova Scotian origins, the enigma of her paternal line was as mysterious.
-My own maternal side was a trail of girl children with unknown fathers for several generations.
+My grandmother Johanna, or Grandma Jo as I called her, was a honky tonk piano player.
+Of Irish and Nova Scotian origins, the enigma of her paternal line was as mysterious as the dark electric tone in her voice.
+My maternal side was a trail of Irish girl children with unknown fathers and husbands for at least 3 generations.
 Fallen women, fallen and floating.
 Grandma Jo rose above and out of her own trail of tears on the notes of an upright piano.
 No one could ever answer the riddle of how she learned to play like that.
 Devil music, like the coloreds play, they said when I was little, and a quadroon is what they called her when they thought she wasn't listening.
-I knew Grandma had black in her, knew it was true from the time I caught my first glimpse of a black man, recognizing the curve of the nostrils, the full lips, the voice with a vibrato as wide as the Cuyahoga and just as deep and mysterious.
-I was happy to share the black in her blood, happy for any little thing that kept me outside the lines always threatening to jail me in.
-Grandma gave me music, Harry Houdini and St. Thérèse of Lisieux, of the Little Flower.
+She had a voice with a vibrato as wide as the Cuyahoga and just as deep and unfathomable.
+If it were true, her being part black, I was happy to share the black in her blood, happy for any little thing that kept me outside the societal lines intent on threatening to jail me in.
+Grandma gave me music, Harry Houdini and St. Thérèse of Lisieux of the Little Flower.
 She revered this triad, and I followed her into their worship toward my own flight.

 St. Teresa of Avila was another kind of saint who understood ecstatic union with God through self-mortification and suffering.
-I came to her when I was older, through a poet I knew whose devotion to her was more intellectual.
-She loved St. Teresa for her writing, her ecstatic poetry.
-The order of Carmelites that St. Teresa reformed in the 15th century was the same order that St. Thérèse of Lisieux would join at a mere 15 years old.
+I came to her when I was older, through a poet I know whose devotion to her was more intellectual.
+She loves St. Teresa for her writing, her ecstatic poetry.
+The order of Carmelites reformed by St. Teresa in the 15th century was the same order that St. Thérèse of Lisieux would join when a mere 15 years old.
 Teresa of Avila knew God in a most intimate, mystical way, and her meditations turned her body into an ecstatic pulse of divinity, entombed forever in Bernini’s statue, the heat of stars flooding her veins.

 St. Teresa of Avila was another kind of saint who understood ecstatic union with God through self-mortification and suffering.
-I came to her when I was older, through a poet I knew whose devotion to her was more intellectual.
-She loved St. Teresa for her writing, her ecstatic poetry.
-The order of Carmelites that St. Teresa reformed in the 15th century was the same order that St. Thérèse of Lisieux would join at a mere 15 years old.
+I came to her when I was older, through a poet I know whose devotion to her was more intellectual.
+She loves St. Teresa for her writing, her ecstatic poetry.
+The order of Carmelites reformed by St. Teresa in the 15th century was the same order that St. Thérèse of Lisieux would join when a mere 15 years old.
 Teresa of Avila knew God in a most intimate, mystical way, and her meditations turned her body into an ecstatic pulse of divinity, entombed forever in Bernini’s statue, the heat of stars flooding her veins.

 For all who break free into the ecstasy of divine love,